mattrussi/gitlab-com-runbooks/docs/vault/vault.md

 ### Determining status of Vault from Vault itself

-You can either setup `sshuttle` access to the Vault instance and login to it, or connect to one of the Vault pods and running
+Connect to one of the Vault pods and run:

 ```
 kubectl -n vault exec -it vault-0 sh